 Ixodes kingi (the rotund tick)

 This hard tick occurs throughout western North America and occasionally in the east.
+Its distribution in the USA includes AZ, CA, CO, IA, ID, KS, MI, MS, MT, NC, ND, NE, NM, NV, OK, OR, SD, TX, UT, and WY; collections in the eastern USA (GA, MD, and OH) are dubious.
+In Canada, it occurs in Alberta, British Columbia, Manitoba, and Saskatchewan.
 It is commonly found in prairie habitats, but may also occur in shrubland and forested habitats.
 It has been recorded from domestic animals, including cats and dogs, several species of carnivores and rodents, and a few lagomorphs.
 Hosts include pocket gophers, kangaroo rats, and sigmodontine mice in areas west of the Rocky Mountains; and carnivores, ground squirrels, and prairie dogs in areas east of the Rockies.
+Overall, several spp. of carnivores, especially weasels and American badgers, domestic dogs.
 Observations from Colorado show I. kingi commonly infesting rodents (such as grasshopper mice).
-This species has been found to be infected with the agents of Q-fever and tularemia.
-It is known to bite humans rarely.
+The agents of Q fever, tularemia, and Colorado tick fever have been isolated from this tick species It is known to bite humans rarely.

 Hosts include birds, especially cliff swallows.